 The second is that when ignored, it can lead to many other hazards.
 Mitigating water damage as soon as you notice it is the best way to prevent health issues, instability of your home, and a massive drain on your finances.

 Water mitigation is preventing water damage from spreading any further by removing standing water and drying affected areas.
 It should be the absolute first response when one notices a water leak or any subsequent water damage.
 The homeowner can complete some mitigation, but most of it requires a water mitigation specialist.

 Does Homeowners Insurance Cover Water Mitigation?

 Under many circumstances, standard homeowners insurance does cover water mitigation.
 However, it must be caused by sudden and accidental events.
-Standard home insurance does not cover gradual damage, normal wear and tear, or a lack of maintenance.
+Standard home insurance does not cover normal wear and tear or a lack of maintenance.